PhilipYip1988/python-notebooks/anaconda/windows/update.md

 The Anaconda base Python environment is a Python distribution and should be updated collectively using the standalone images put together by Anaconda.

-The following command should generally be **avoided** in the base Python environment:
+The following command should generally be **avoided** in the Anaconda base Python environment:

 ```
 conda update --all